adlanier/securebank-work-sample/TECHNICAL_REPORT.md

   .get();
 ```

-- Filters by the current accountId so we only consider transactions for that account.
+- Filters by the current accountId to only consider transactions for that account.

-- Sorts by createdAt in descending order so the most recent transaction (the one we just inserted) is returned.
+- Sorts by createdAt in descending order so the most recent transaction (the one that was just inserted) is returned.

 Make transaction history deterministic in getTransactions: